 After just six weeks Canada's Conservative minority may be brought down by its own hubris

 The Conservative minority government in October forced the country into its third election in five years, hoping to pull off a majority.
-Instead for the grand cost of $300 million it won a few more seats, but was sent back to Ottawa still below the 50 percent mark.
+Instead for the grand cost of $300 million it won a few more seats, but was sent back to

 Fast forward to the first fiscal update on Friday and Stephen Harper just couldn’t help himself.
 He used the global economic crisis to hammer his political opponents by wiping away the taxpayer subsidy paid to political parties, froze public service and politicians' pay rises and suspended the right of public servants to strike for the next couple of years – despite postal workers being on strike right now.

 The rationale is beautiful.
 If ordinary Canadians have to tighten their belts then the government needs to look in the mirror and do likewise.

 Where good old Machiavelli creeps into the equation is not the move to keep the clamps on pay, but with the subsidy of $1.75 paid to political parties for each vote they garner in an election.